Navigator menu commands

 Rotate Map command (Navigator menu)

-If a map is imported and has not yet been transformed into registration with native EM maps, then the program will ask you the angle by which to rotate the map (counterclockwise is positive).
+If a map is imported and has not yet been transformed into registration with native EM maps, then the program will ask you the angle by which to rotate the map (counterclockwise is positive), then ask whether to flip the image around the X axis after rotation.

 Adjust for Backlash command (Navigator menu)